 If you appeal the award decision on your claim, except in cases where a claim is approved for expedited processing, any payment due will not be processed until your hearing is held and a decision is rendered on your appeal.

 Note: Compensation appeals are not permitted in cases involving an award for non-economic loss only, where medical records were not submitted at the initial claim review stage.
-Because you should have the medical records that are needed at the time you submit your claim, the option to appeal will not be included in your award letter.
+These award letters will not include an option to appeal.
 If you did not submit medical records, and you believe your non-economic loss award does not adequately address the severity of your condition, you must submit the medical records with a compensation amendment.

 Filing an appeal vs. amending your claim